 8. Go Beyond Stranger Danger

 You've undoubtedly heard of stranger danger.
-To protect your kids against child predators, go beyond a simple lesson in stranger danger.
+To protect your kids from child predators, go beyond a simple lesson in stranger danger.

 Have your kids take the stranger danger quiz to see if they can truly identify who a stranger is to them.
 After all, they see you carrying on a conversation with a complete stranger in the grocery store line, so is this person now a friend or still a stranger to them?